 Besides being located along the most beautiful drive into Yosemite, the lodging along Highway 140 has the advantage of being on the Yosemite Area Transit (YARTS) bus line, giving you a way to get in and out of the park without having to drive your car and hassle with parking.
 It stops at most of the locations on our list.

 Over an hour's drive from the Yosemite entrance, Mariposa is too far away to be a practical place to stay on your Yosemite vacation, but it is served by YARTS.
-If you decide to stay there, our guide to finding a place to stay will help you choose your lodging.

 Highway 140 Hotels, B&Bs and Cabins